Table of Contents

 Effects of insulin and glucagon

-Insulin increases resorption of glucose into body cells, from the blood.
+Insulin increases resorption of glucose into body cells, from the blood by activating the glucose receptor.
+Liver and pancreas glucose transporter is called GLUT 2 and muscle and fat glucose transporter is called GLUT 4.
 It also promotes the intake of amino and fatty acids, and increases glycogen synthesis in the liver.
 Glucagon antagonistically promotes the degradation of liver glycogen, thereby rapidly increasing blood sugar level when it is too low.

 Adrenaline and noradrenaline